Moha-AlHanbali/reading-notes/read06.md

 - `JavaScript` is mainly responsible for making your Web pages responsive, meaning optimizing `HTML` and `CSS` to adjust best to the users` requirements.

 ## JavaScript language nature
-- As meentioned, `JavaScript` is an interpreted language, meaning the code will run from top to bottom, line by line in order as soon as it is encountered by the browser.
+- As mentioned, `JavaScript` is an interpreted language, meaning the code will run from top to bottom, line by line in order as soon as it is encountered by the browser.

 ## Integrating JavaScript into HTML Web pages
 There are three ways to use `JavaScript code` in `HTML` document, just like `CSS`.